 Each core can have its own internal cache to improve performance as well as a shared cache within the CPU.

 Increasing the number of cores improves performance in two ways.

 Multi-tasking is the ability to carry out more than one task at the same time.
-With two cores, a CPU can run two tasks simultaneously.
-A quad core CPU can handle four simultaneous tasks.
-For example, one core could be running a photo editing application whilst another is handling a word processing application.
+Clearly, with two cores, a CPU can run two tasks simultaneously.
+A quad core can handle four simulates tasks.
+So for example, one core could be running a photo editing application whilst another is handling a word processing application.

 However, you do not always get twice the performance because many programs cannot be split neatly into two independent parts.
 This is because they are mostly sequential i.e. each task depends on the outcome of a previous task and so it has to wait for the first task to be completed.